 A great invention, the self-closing chicken coop door device, comes to the rescue!
 This electronic solution to the dark nights and early mornings is a simple attachment to the coop door that raises and lowers the door on an adjustable timer.

 A little pricier than the other options on this list, it might be just the thing that your chicken friend would never splurge on themselves that could make their lives much easier and their chickens safer!
-You can always go in on a gift with several friends, of course.
+You can always go in on a gift with several friends, of course, to make this one of the most thoughtful, yet cost-effective, gifts for chicken keepers.

-Hopefully, this list gives you some ideas for gifts for your friends – or maybe even yourself!
-Of course, every adult knows that the gifts we hated as kids, we now appreciate, so when in doubt, you can’t go wrong with a fun pair of chicken socks.
+Hopefully, this list gives you some ideas for the perfect gifts for your friends – or maybe even yourself!
+Of course, every adult knows that the gifts we hated as kids, we now appreciate, so when in doubt, you can’t go wrong with a t-shirt or a fun pair of chicken socks.